 6. Playing games with the cast list such as how many Hamlets were taking part (five, just in case you were wondering: SRB, John Simm, Rory, Kinnear, Jonathan Slinger and BW).

 7. That it was just as much of a thing for the actors as the audience, spotting who was in the audience before, or afterwards or just hanging out with the rest of us enjoying the reading.
 Michael Brandon of Dempsey and Makepeace fame was having pictures taken with some of the actors doing readings.
 Tobias Menzies was spotted quite early at the British Museum leading to a discussion as to whether he'd mistaken 10 am for 10 pm for his reading.
 And Ben

 Whishaw was glued to live stream screen in the foyer of the Almeida during Lia Williams' reading.

 8. Bertie Carvel performing barefoot at the Almeida and pretty much being my favourite of all those I saw on the day - no warming into it, he hit the ground running (see #9).

 9. Watching actors warm into their performance, confidence growing sentence by sentence.

 10. Finally, Ben Whishaw's giggle when he pronounced a name wrong, momentarily dropping out of character saying 'sorry' in a way that made you realise just how much performance he was putting into his reading then slipping straight back into it.
-He also had pencil in his hand, so perhaps he'd been making last minute notes too.
+He also had a pencil in his hand, so perhaps he'd been making last-minute notes too.